 As an advisor there are a few recommendations we have to help you establish expectations and guidelines with our student groups.
 Most importantly, we want you to feel comfortable coming to us if you have any questions or need some clarification on a policy or procedure we require for our groups.

 Whether you are new to advising a club or have been advising the same organization for years, it’s a good idea to sit with your group’s new executive board in the fall (or when they transition leadership) to talk about expectations.
 It’s good to talk about the expectations you have for the executive board for example, maintaining an open line of communication and respecting appropriate timelines.
-Often times we see students only checking in with their advisor when they need a last minute signature.
 We want students to understand you are another resource for them just as much as Student Activities and they should respect the fact that you are busy and have other responsibilities aside from advising the group.
 You should also ask what the students expectations are for you as their advisor.
 You might learn that they want you to attend e-board meetings or attend on average one event per semester.
 All of our groups are different and have different needs, try to be open to what they are asking and compromise if you think their expectations are unrealistic.